karthik-gp/90DaysOfDSA/README.md

 Array ADT- Get,Set,Max,Min,Sum,Avg, insert in sorted array , isSorted or not , keeping -ve number on left.

 DAY 11 -9Feb
-ADT- merge 2 array (in sorted manner) , -ve on left using (quick sort) ,
+ADT- merge 2 array (in sorted manner) , -ve on left using (quick sort)

+DAY 12 -10Feb
+ADT- Set operation union,intersection and difference(all can be done using the concept of merge array), missing single element(sort), multiple element (sorted)